TheArjunAgarwal/ngl/README.md

 **AAM** stands for **Actually Anonymous Messages** — a DIY, open-source, *non-creepy* alternative to those "anonymous confession" apps.

 No fake confessions.
 No hidden tracking.
 No shady servers.
-Just HTML, a tiny bit of getting your hands dirty, and your friends' real messages.
+Just HTML, a tiny bit of getting your hands dirty and your friends' real messages.

 ---

 ## Why This Exists

 Because most "anonymous" apps aren't anonymous at all.
-They create fake messages, collect data, and pressure you to pay for "premium reveals" (which, by the way, is a *massive* privacy breach).
+They create fake messages, collect data and pressure you to pay for "premium reveals" (which, by the way, is a *massive* privacy breach).

+Apps like NGL bank on you not knowing how things work.
+They create fake engagement, breach privacy and manipulate you into paying.

+Another goal is to help you realize that you don't need a Silicon Valley startup with a shady business model to make something cool.

 Also, this project exists because learning a little web dev is fun and a necessary skill to have in today's world.
 And let's be honest: you're probably doing this because you're bored anyway.